Britain gets experimental drug from Japan to bolster hantavirus response

 Britain's Response to the Hantavirus Outbreak

-LONDON, May 18 (Reuters) - Britain has received supplies of the antiviral drug favipiravir from Japan as part of its ongoing response to a deadly hantavirus outbreak linked to the Hondius cruise liner, the UK Health Security Agency said on Monday.
+LONDON, May 18 (Reuters) - Britain has received supplies of the antiviral drug favipiravir from Japan as part of its response to a deadly hantavirus outbreak linked to the Hondius cruise liner, the UK Health Security Agency said on Monday.

 UKHSA said it accepted delivery of the drug, which remains experimental for use to treat hantavirus, over the weekend and that the supplies would bolster treatment stocks, even though the risk of wider transmission in the UK remained very low.

-Details of the Favipiravir Shipment
+Details of the Drug Supply

 Neither the UKHSA nor Japanese authorities disclosed details about the number of doses supplied to Britain.

-The Hantavirus Outbreak on the Hondius Cruise Liner
+The Hondius Cruise Liner Outbreak

 The luxury liner at the centre of the outbreak docked at the Dutch port of Rotterdam on Monday, where authorities disembarked crew members and medical staff.
 Three people have died from eight confirmed cases and two probable cases linked to the ship.

 There is no specific therapy for hantavirus, which is primarily spread by rodents but can be transmitted between people in rare cases and after prolonged, close contact.
-Treatment usually focuses on supportive care such as rest and fluids, while some patients may need breathing support.

-Favipiravir: Background and Experimental Use
+Favipiravir: Experimental Use and Mechanism

 Use of favipiravir in hantavirus would generally be considered experimental or compassionate rather than standard care, and most likely to treat severe infection early on, said Piet Maes, a virologist at the University of Brussels.